 - Space is good, but not too much: Blank white space at the top of your page is a little too much.
 Don’t make people scroll more than they have to.

 - Where’s the welcome mat?
 There’s no real greeting or friendly ‘hello’ when I land on the site.
 Like a handshake and friendly introduction.
-Took me a while to work out it’s pretty much for busy executives who need a bit of research and or footwork done from time to time.
+Took me a while to work out that it’s pretty much for busy executives who need a bit of research and or footwork done from time to time.
 What is it that you do exactly, and for who, and ‘what’s in it for me’?

 - The USP is really great sitting in the top right, but my eye doesn’t go there first.
 Keep working with your page design until it pops out and screams for attention.